ShiroHusin/Entropy_Simulation/README.md

 ![](https://github.com/ShiroHusin/Entropy_Simulation/blob/main/GiFs/modified_probs.png)

 Assuming that T=1, there is a 63.3% chance that the 6 cell gives up a unit of energy to the 0 cell and a 23.3% chance that the 6 cell transfers a unit of energy to the 1 cell.
 Likewise, the chances that the 6 cell sends a unit of energy to the 7 cell is close to 0.

+## Calculating entropy
+Now that the rules of movement are done, we now get to the meaty part which is how am I suppose to compute entropy?
+Before we start lets get back to the basics.
+The boltzmann equation to compute entropy is written as:

+$$\large S=k_{b}Ln(\Omega)$$

+Our job is to find a way to compute $\large \Omega$.
+Yes simple right?
+But now what?